stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 check on occasions if the dashboard manager module is still running.
 To do so you can call `./bin/ceph mgr services` manually.
 It will list all the URLs of successfully enabled services.
 Only URLs of services which are available over HTTP(S) will be listed there.
-Ceph Dashboard is one of these services.
+Stone Dashboard is one of these services.
 It should look similar to the following output:

 .. code::